-2 Introduction to Education I (1) UC:CSU
+2 Introduction to Education I (1) CSU

 Recommended for those planning to enter elementary or secondary teaching.
+Lecture, 1 hour.

 General introduction to the various fields of educational thought and practice.
 General vocational orientation.
 Observation of the teacher at work.